yegor256/blog/_drafts/di.md

 The object `data` is called a "dependency".

 A `Budget` doesn't know what kind of database it is working with.
-All he needs from the database is its ability to fetch a cell, using an arbitrary SQL query, via method `cell()`.
+All it needs from the database is its ability to fetch a cell, using an arbitrary SQL query, via method `cell()`.
 We can instantiate a `Budget` with a PostgreSQL implementation of the `DB` interface, for example: